Intelligent Automation and Change Management

-The implementation of Intelligent Automation tools can have a dramatic impact on routine work activities of team members across all areas of Shared Services.
-While there are clever ways to describe the change, including making work more interesting, or taking the robot out of peoples jobs, even when the impact isn’t directly tied to reductions in staff, change creates uncertainty and stress.
+The implementation of Intelligent Automation tools can have a dramatic impact on the routine work activities of team members across all areas of Shared Services.
+While there are clever ways to describe the change, including making work more interesting, or taking the robot out of people’s jobs, even when the impact isn’t directly tied to reductions in staff, change creates uncertainty and stress.
 Without plans for communication, training, and conflict resolution, even the most positive changes can have negative results that contribute to low employee morale, higher turnover, and decreased productivity.

-A PeercastTM in our Intelligent Automation area featured a global company with over $50B in annual revenue with customers and operations around the globe, discussing candidly their experience with managing the change process for their Intelligent Automation implementations.
-The company’s Intelligent Automation efforts are delivered using a Center of Excellence operating model, which allows them to take a holistic approach to change management, with the result that the look and feel of the change effort will have similarities project to project, which reduces stress and uncertainty.
+A PeercastTM in our Intelligent Automation research area featured a global company with over $50B in annual revenue with customers and operations around the globe, discussing candidly their experience with managing the change process for their Intelligent Automation implementations.
+The company’s Intelligent Automation efforts are delivered using a Center of Excellence operating model, which allows them to take a holistic approach to change management, with the result that the look and feel of the change effort will have similarities from project to project, which reduces stress and uncertainty.

 Further details regarding our feature company’s experiences in this area, including the complete member presentation and PeercastTM recording, can be found on the Peeriosity member website.

-iPollingTM Results Review
+iPollingTM Results Reviewin

 Peeriosity’s iPollingTM was recently used to better understand how Peeriosity member companies manage the change process.
-At 46% of the companies, a formal and documented change process is followed that includes a post-implementation review of the effectiveness of the change process to identify improvement opportunities and address issues that may have been overlooked.
+In 46% of the companies, a formal and documented change process is followed that includes a post-implementation review of the effectiveness of the change process to identify improvement opportunities and address issues that may have been overlooked.
 An additional 8% use a formal change management process, but don’t conduct efforts specifically targeted to assess the effectiveness of the change management steps followed.
-The balance of 46% of member companies indicate that they follow a less formal approach which varies depending on what the project requirements are.
+The balance of 46% of member companies indicates that they follow a less formal approach which varies depending on what the project requirements are.

-With regards to the primary challenges Peeriosity member companies face when implementing a major change, the majority of companies at 61% indicated that the biggest challenge was having the appropriate resources to get the job done, with an additional 15% indicating the biggest challenge was getting the support of the staff members who are affected.
-Other challenges cited include getting executive level sponsorship, delivering clear and meaningful communication, and issues with the internal change management process.
+With regards to the primary challenges Peeriosity member companies face when implementing a major change, the majority of companies 61% indicated that the biggest challenge was having the appropriate resources to get the job done, with an additional 15% indicating the biggest challenge was getting the support of the staff members who are affected.
+Other challenges cited include getting executive-level sponsorship, delivering clear and meaningful communication, and issues with the internal change management process.
 Here are the details:

 Here are some of the added comments from members: